oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Oklahoma Traffic Tickets?

-Traffic tickets in the State of Oklahoma are notices issued to violators of the state’s traffic laws.
-The officers of the state’s law enforcement agency are responsible for the issuance of traffic tickets to motorists.
-Oklahoma Traffic tickets are usually resolved by paying off the incurred fines or by challenging the traffic ticket at court hearing at a local traffic court.
-The Oklahoma Department of Public Safety (DPS) manages and disseminates all driving-related records in the state.
+Traffic tickets in the State of Oklahoma are notices typically issued to violators of the state’s traffic laws.
+Law enforcement agencies are ascribed the responsibility of issuing traffic tickets to motorists.
+Oklahoma Traffic tickets may be resolved by paying off the incurred fines or by challenging the traffic ticket at court hearing at a local traffic court.
+The Oklahoma Department of Public Safety (DPS) manages and disseminates driving-related records in the state.

 • The name of the person involved in the record, unless said person is a juvenile